LaurentTrk/sublink/README.md

 I dedicated some time to understand, update and experience this new pallet, and to get my first price feed updated on a substrate node.

-> **Workaround**: As I didn't manage to get the external initiator to work, I had to reproduce its behaviour in a very quick and dirty NodeJS script in order to trigger jobs in Chainlink Nodes.
-> My initial plan was to use Offchain workers, but it seems that they are [not working in parachains](https://substrate.stackexchange.com/questions/2597/offchain-workers-in-parachain) _(well I didn't succeed)_

 ### Convert my local chain to a parachain

 As I needed cross chains messaging, I had to [convert my local chain to a parachain](https://docs.substrate.io/how-to-guides/v3/parachains/convert/), and setup a [relay chain](https://docs.substrate.io/tutorials/v3/cumulus/start-relay/) to connect to.